RegestaItalia/trm-docs/faq.md

 Before asking general questions about TRM or the public registry, read this document.

++ Do I need TRM? +

+    Depending on who you are, TRM can be used in different ways.

+    If you are an **SAP Open Source developer**, you can make your software and use TRM for **publishing**.
+With TRM, installing a package is as easy as running a CLI command like most of the other software development languages.

+    If you are an **SAP partner** with customers, TRM is useful for **modularizing your developments**.
+Each of your modules is a library or a product and **delivering** one or more of these modules to your customers is still a CLI one-command job.

+    If you are none of these options, it's still a good idea to always **make releases** of your software once it reaches a stable state.

 + Im not sure I want to invest time into TRM, what's the roadmap? +

     There are two separated roadmaps: